5 Statistical Inference and Hypothesis Testing

 5.1 Introduction to Statistical Inference

-In fact, hypothesis testing is often used in the next step of the workflow, for example, to verify that training and test sets retain the key characteristics of the full dataset, as discussed in Chapter 6.
+Inference also plays an important role in later stages of the workflow.
+For example, hypothesis testing can help verify that training and test sets retain key characteristics of the full dataset, as discussed in Chapter 6.

 Figure 5.1: A conceptual overview of statistical inference.
-We generate data from a population to infer properties such as the mean, using probability to quantify uncertainty.
+Data from a sample are used to infer properties of the population, with probability quantifying uncertainty.

-As summarized in Figure 5.2, statistical inference relies on three core components:
+As summarized in Figure 5.2, statistical inference is built around three core components:

 • Point estimation: Estimating population parameters (e.g., the mean or proportion) using sample data.